gangdong/gangdong.github.io/_posts/2018-06-30-Web-jekyll-archive.markdown

 {% endraw %}
 {% endhighlight %}

-The last work is to create archive.html and category.html files to well organize the codes and display with desired layout, add a hyperlink to the HTML files on the website homepage.
+The last work is to create archive.html and category.html files to well organize the codes and display them with the desired layout, add a hyperlink to the HTML files on the website homepage.

 That's about it!
-Hopefully this is a useful reference for anyone that's looking to make their Jekyll archives a bit more accessible.
+Hopefully, this is a useful reference for anyone that's looking to make their Jekyll archives a bit more accessible.
 The code is in my [github repository](https://github.com/gangdong/daviddong.github.io), if you are interesting, you can fork it. 🙂